vanhaaggen/vanhaaggen/README.md

 ## What am I doing

-- 👨‍💻 I’m currently playing arround with plain Javascript .🍦. building [some apps](https://github.com/vanhaaggen/vanillaJs-simple-apps) for practice.
+- 👨‍💻 I’m currently playing arround with plain🍦 Javascript building [some apps](https://github.com/vanhaaggen/vanillaJs-simple-apps) for practice.
 - 📚 I'm currently learning Ruby.
 - 🌿 I’m learning every day to land my firtst job as Front-end developer.
 All feedback is welcome.
 - 🤝 2020 Goals: Contribute more to Open Source projects